- What do AirTurn pedals do?

 While in use, your pedal will begin blinking red when the battery is low.
-Plug in the USB cable to charge, and turn your pedal on to see the charging status.
-A blinking light means it is charging, and a solid light means it is fully charged.
+Plug in the USB cable to charge.
+A blinking red light means it is charging, and a solid red light means it is fully charged.

 - How should I charge my pedal?